ahrefs/atd/src/atd-syntax.md

 `string`           Sequence of bytes or characters

-`'a option`        Zero or one element
+`'a option`        Container of zero or one element of type `'a`.
+                   See also `'a nullable`.

-`'a list`          Collection or sequence of elements
+`'a list`          Collection or sequence of elements of type `'a`

+`'a nullable`      Extend type `'a` with an extra conventional value,
+                   typically called "null".
+The operation is idempotent, i.e. `'a nullable` is equivalent to
+                   `'a nullable nullable`.

-`'a shared`        Values for which sharing must be preserved
+`'a shared`        Values of type `'a` for which sharing must be preserved

+`'a wrap`          Values on which a custom, reversible transformation
+                   may be applied, as specified by
+                   language-specific annotations.

 `abstract`         Type defined elsewhere
 ------------------------------------------------------------------------------